As a small business owner, you need a security system that provides more than an alarm or camera. You need one that offers peace of mind.

 - Do you offer a service plan that covers equipment and labor?

 - Do you have price escalations or price decreases over time?

 - Do you have flexible payment and contract options?

 - What happens once the term of the initial contract is over?
 Does it become month-to-month renewal?
 12-month renewal?

 Look for installers that have strong service plans, have customer-friendly contractual terms and offer transparent pricing so you can better understand what you’re paying for.
 These will offer insights into your future relationship with the company, since the install is not a one-time transaction but rather, the beginning of a partnership to secure your business.

 Finally, make sure you take some time to walk through the variety of classic security and video information presented here to better understand your options.
-Ensure that your installer can walk you through the options, so you know what security system will work best for your business.
+Ensure that your installer can walk you through the options, so you know what security system will work best for your business security.